1. Introduction

 6,

-From a governance angle, security education can improve awareness and protective practices [
+From a governance perspective, security education and awareness initiatives may enhance risk recognition and protective intentions [

-8], while studies on public-service platforms show that misaligned information and accountability chains may suppress usage even when services are technically available [
+8].
+At the platform level, however, research on public service systems shows that misaligned information flows and accountability structures can suppress usage even when services are technically available [

-Building on the Satisficing Equilibrium (SE) perspective, which emphasizes “good-enough” configurations under bounded rationality rather than theoretical optima [
+Building on the Satisficing Equilibrium perspective, which emphasizes good enough configurations under bounded rationality rather than theoretical optima [

-10], this study examines AI fitness as a user-side, single-domain case.
-Using survey data from 596 adults (age ≥ 18), we construct a Deviation index (standardized privacy concern minus standardized risk acceptance) and examine how fitted high-use probability varies across this index.
-Perceived transparency (Information Control Level, ICL) and privacy trade-off attitudes are included as contextual factors.
-The contribution is primarily descriptive: we describe how high-use likelihood varies across the worry–risk configuration across the worry–risk configuration and discuss the pattern in relation to privacy satisficing and governance-oriented discussions of security education and platform conditions [
+10], this study examines AI fitness as a user side, single domain case of privacy satisficing.
+Using survey data from 596 adults aged 18 years and above, a Deviation index is constructed as standardized privacy concern minus standardized risk acceptance.
+The fitted probability of high AI fitness use is examined across this index.
+Perceived transparency and safety, measured as Information Control Level, and stated privacy trade off attitudes are included as contextual factors.
+The contribution of this study is descriptive.
+It documents how the likelihood of continued high use varies gradually across the worry risk configuration and discusses this pattern in relation to privacy satisficing and governance oriented discussions of security education and platform conditions [

 2,